October 9, 2025

 Objectives

-measurement bias or systematic measurement error: error produced when our measurement procedure obtains values that are, on average, too high or too low (or, incorrect) compared to the truth.
+bias or systematic measurement error: error produced when our measurement procedure obtains values that are, on average, too high or too low (or incorrectly labelled) compared to the truth.

 • Key phrase is “on average”: error is not a one-off fluke, will happen systematically even if you repeat the measurement procedure.